CancerGenome/Bioinformatics_Pipeline/VarScan_SomaticSNVCalling/README.md

 - Clean up everythings
 > rm TEST.sortid.bam; rm TEST.sam.gz; rm TEST.unsort.bam;

-- If you want to generate all above steps in one command line, use
-> perl S1.bwa.pl BAM_LIST

-Where BAM_LIST format is: FULL PATH BAM, one line each.
-Please replace /home/yulywang/db/human/hs37d5 and /home/yulywang/db/human/hs37d5.fai with your own reference index and index fai.

 ## Step 2: S2.Varscan.sh
 - Call Somatic Variants with your processed Normal and Tumor BAM files;